mridulthakur009/HTML-CSS-JS-Codes/README.md

 # JavaScript Codes:

-# This is the Repository where I will write all the codes that I will do on Daily Basis.
+# This is the Repository where we will write all the codes that are given to us as practice.